enliktjioe/enliktjioe.github.io/_pages/about.md

 - [WILDFIT 90](https://getwildfit.com/get-started/) - *90-days transformative program for sustainable health and lifestyle transformation*
 - [AI Safety Fundamentals - Aligment Express Course](https://course.aisafetyfundamentals.com/alignment) via [Effective Altruism Estonia](https://www.efektiivnealtruism.org/about) -  *Understanding a range of agendas in AI Alignment and make informed decisions about next steps to engage with the field*
 - [Alpha course](https://www.focuschurch.ee/alpha) - *explore life, faith, and meaning*
+- [The Remarkable Bible](https://remarkablebible.com/) - *personal digital study bible, digital journal and daily guide to reading through the Old and New Testaments in one year*

 I'm meeting like-minded people via: